Takalani Sesame

-Content
+Overview

 According to Sesame Workshop, Takalani Sesame is a "uniquely South African interpretation of the Sesame model, engaging children and their parents and promoting basic school readiness, literacy, numeracy, and health and hygiene."
 Takalani Sesame also has a special focus on HIV/AIDS awareness and seeks to introduce HIV/AIDS safety while promoting tolerance and reducing stigma.
 The Takalani series also includes a popular radio program, a newspaper and magazine comic strip series, and a national campaign which encourages adults to talk to their children about HIV/AIDS and related issues.

 The show incorporates 11 of South Africa's 12 official languages: Afrikaans, English, Zulu, Xhosa, Swazi, Ndebele, Sesotho, Northern Sotho, Tsonga, Tswana and TshiVenda.

 Kami poses with Jill Biden, children, and others in Soweto in 2010.

 Characters

 The series features a number of muppet characters.
 Kami, an HIV-positive five-year old muppet, joined the show in its second season in 2002.
 Basma and Jad, who both originated on Ahlan Simsim, debuted on Takalani in its eleventh season.
 Other muppet characters include Elmo, Grover, Kupukeji, Moshe, Zikwe, and Zuzu.

 Guests

 Archbishop Desmond Tutu, Kofi Annan, and Nane Annan have made guest appearances on the show.
 Season 13 featured guest appearances from celebrities like Jason and Nicholas Goliath, David Kau, Sho Madjozi and Holly Rey.